What Muslims Should Know About Short Selling

 5. If your prediction is incorrect and the price rises to $250/share, then you have to return the broker the share with a price of $250.
 So, it means you incur a $50/share loss.

-Is it Halal?
+Is Short Selling Halal?

-Islam prohibits riba, gharar, maysir, and unlawful activities.
+As mentioned previosuly, Islam prohibits riba, gharar, maysir, and unlawful activities.
 When it comes to short selling, apparently, there are several things related to prohibited things.

 Firstly, if the broker charges a fee when the trader lends the share, it is similar to riba.
 Riba is an additional benefit that the lender gains which can burden the borrower.
 The only loan that is allowed in Islam is qardh-al-hasan (charity) that has no burden of interest for the borrower.